Keele-HCDR-Network/CPRD-Aurum-Codelists/README.md

-# CPRD-Aurum-Codelists
+# CPRD-Aurum-Stata-Code
-Updated or created codelists for use in CPRD Aurum
+Stata .do files for use with CPRD Aurum data